MetaMask/SIPs/SIPS/sip-12.md

 **Note:**
 1. The `resolvedDomain` or `resolvedAddress` in a resolution object MUST be the key that the address or domain being queried is indexed by in the protocol that the snap is resolving for.
 These returned values are un-opinionated at the API layer to allow the client to use them as they see fit.
 2. There MUST NOT be duplicate resolutions for the same protocol in either `resolvedAddresses` or `resolvedDomains`.
+3. `protocol` refers to the name of the protocol providing resolution for said `resolvedAddress`/`resolvedDomain`.

 ## Copyright